mdfarragher/TAI/NeuralNetworks/CatDogDetection/README.md

 What results do you get?
 What is your overall accuracy and your micro- and macro precision and recall?

 Are you happy with these results?

-## Cleaning up

-The NC6 virtual machines are expensive to run, so make sure to delete the GPU cluster after you have completed this assignment!

-If you keep the cluster running, you will very quickly spend all of your free Azure credits and your account will be disabled.